-But still, this wasn’t very satisfying because these models were yet too hard and stiff, so she looked further on the internet, where she discovered the world of needle felting on Etsy and others, and she got a “Eureka”-effect :-).
+But still, this wasn’t very satisfying because these models were too hard and stiff, so she looked further on the internet, where she discovered the world of needle felting on Etsy and others, and she got an “Eureka”-effect :-).

 Where Did Katherine Gómez get her influences from?

-The artist got influenced by television series called “The educational fringe“, which was on television in the afternoon in her country Colombia.
+The artist was influenced by a television series called “The Educational Fringe”, which was on television in the afternoon in her country Colombia.

-These series were presented by a man and some kind of big bear/dog called Gonta.
+This series was presented by a man and some kind of big bear/dog called Gonta.